 You may have to cut the harness off a bird which is panicking.
 However, once you and the bird have mastered the technique it doesn’t take more than 30/40 seconds to put on or remove a harness.

 The bird needs to become familiar with the new object and to trust you; you need patience and kindness.

 The main point to remember is that nothing should be forced.
 The bird accepts; the process should be fun and rewarding.

 And even owners who do use harness on their birds can point out some conditions you should consider

-Not practical to carry too many other bags when taking bird outside
+Not practical to carry too many other bags when taking your bird outside

-Need care that harness leash doesn't get caught up in door handles, etc. when closing door
+Need care that harness leash doesn't get caught up in door handles, etc. when closing the door